SharkAce/Aquarena/Protocol/README.md

 #### TCP:

 - **TcpWrapper**
-  - Description: Prefixes a TCP message with an enum representing its type and the payload size.
+  - Description: Prefixes a TCP message with an enum representing its type.
   - Fields:
     - `payload_type` (enum):
       | MessageType        | int |